franckbrun/helpgen/README.md

 `helpsource` files are used to generate the Help Book.
 Each file will be used to create an HTML help page (unless `page.output: false`).

-When help shoulbe generated for multiple language only elements for the corresponding langage are used to generate the output.
+When help shoul be generated for multiple language only elements for the corresponding langage are used to generate the output.
 All localized information should be placed in a single `helpsource` file.

 ```
 ---